-The Real Reason Princess Diana Gave That Infamous Interview to Martin Bashir
+The Truth About Princess Diana’s Infamous Interview with Martin Bashir

 Princess Diana was in a desperate situation in 1995.
 Her marriage to Prince Charles was unraveling over his affair with Camilla Parker-Bowles, she had been in love with another man herself, and she was questioning the role of the monarchy in modern life.